Types of hearing loss

 A mixed hearing loss means there is a sensorineural hearing loss along with a conductive hearing loss component.
 In addition to some irreversible hearing loss caused by a problem with the inner ear, there also is an issue with the outer or middle ear, which makes the hearing loss worse.
 But it may be possible to successfully treat the conductive hearing loss, as explained above.
 Following treatment, the individual also may benefit from hearing aids to help manage the remaining sensorineural hearing loss.

-What about presbycusis, noise-induced hearing loss, and tinnitus?
+What about presbycusis, noise-induced hearing loss, tinnitus, and central auditory processing disorders?

 Presbycusis (pronounced prez-bi-ˈkyü-səs) simply means age-related hearing loss.
 Typically, presbycusis comes on gradually and equally in both ears.
 In most cases, it’s the result of changes in the ear that happen as people get older.